 Secondary account holders can only launch the primary owner’s eligible shared app entitlements on the shared device.
 The shared account cannot be accessed on a new device of the secondary account holder.

 Only the secondary accounts on the shared device may use the primary user’s privileges.
-Secondary account holders may purchase apps, but they cannot share those apps with the primary account holder or other secondary accounts.
+Secondary account holders may purchase apps but cannot share those apps with the primary account holder or other secondary accounts.

 The users cannot run the same app linked to their accounts on more than one device at a time.

-Lastly, for any change in the primary user, a factory reset is necessary; the secondary account cannot add other accounts.
+Lastly, a factory reset is necessary for any change in the primary user; the secondary account cannot add other accounts.
 Only primary accounts can do that.